 If you’re looking to expand your business in Antigua and Barbuda, it’s critical to understand the country’s laws for establishing a business entity.
 Globalization Partners offers the resources and expertise you need to manage your operations more efficiently without the need for subsidiary setup.

-Requirements for Antigua and Barbuda Subsidiary Setup
+How to Set Up an Antigua and Barbuda Subsidiary

 The subsidiary registration process typically takes about 19 days, so it’s important to plan accordingly and ensure you have enough time to handle all requirements.
 You’ll need a few key documents and resources to begin establishing a subsidiary: